 On September 28, 2012, the S-ICD® system by Cameron Health, Inc. was approved by the FDA “to provide defibrillation therapy for the treatment of life-threatening ventricular tachyarrhythmias in patients who do not have symptomatic bradycardia, continual (incessant) ventricular tachycardia, or spontaneous frequently recurring ventricular tachycardia that is reliably terminated with anti-tachycardia pacing.”

-NOTE: ICDs may be combined with other pacing devices, such as pacemakers for atrial fibrillation, or biventricular pacemakers designed to treat congestive heart failure.
+NOTE: ICDs may be combined with other pacing devices, such as pacemakers for atrial fibrillation, or biventricular pacemakers designed to treat heart failure.
 This policy addresses ICDs alone, when used solely to treat patients at risk for ventricular arrhythmias.
-Policy No. 2.02.10 addresses the use of biventricular pacemakers for the treatment of congestive heart failure alone.
+Policy No. 2.02.10 addresses the use of biventricular pacemakers for the treatment of heart failure alone.

 The use of the automatic implantable cardioverter defibrillator (ICD) may be considered medically necessary in adults who meet the following criteria: